shivannis/xandr-docs-public/xandr-docs/articles/invest/programmatic-buying-on-xbox-for-marketers.md

 - **110 hours** average Xbox usage per month
 - **58%** male and **42%** female

 For more questions on buying programmatic on Xbox, contact your OATH / AppNexus Account Manager.
-For more information on Microsoft’s Creative Acceptance Policy and Specifications, see <a href="https://about.ads.microsoft.com/en-us/creativeacceptance-policy" class="xref" target="_blank">Microsoft Creative Acceptance Policy</a> and <a href="https://adspecs.oath.com/adformats/displayads/xbox-one/?rnd=1" class="xref" target="_blank">Microsoft Creative Specifications</a>.
+For more information on Microsoft’s Creative Acceptance Policy and Specifications, see [Microsoft Creative Acceptance Policy](https://about.ads.microsoft.com/en-us/policies/home) and [Microsoft Creative Specifications](https://about.ads.microsoft.com/en-in/policies/creative-specs).

-**LINKS IN THE ABOVE PARAGRAPH ARE BROKEN; CONFIRM ON MONDAY AND CONTINUE CLEAN-UP FROM THIS POINT**

 All creative is subject to final approval by Xbox prior to going live.